mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 Creates a new [Connection](#connection-api) object with an additional release method.
 Calling connection.release() will give back connection to pool.

+connection.release() is an async method returning an empty promise success

 Connection must be given back to pool using this connection.release() method.

 **Example:**